taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-B-advanced-reducers.md

 }
 ~~~~~~~~

 The property keys for the intermediate layer are those defined in the `combineReducers()` function.
 However, in your reducers the incoming state is not the global state object anymore.
 It is their defined substate from the `combinedReducers()` function.
-The `todoReducer` doesn't know anythign about the `filterState` and the `filterReducer` doesn't know anything about the `todoState`.
+The `todoReducer` doesn't know anything about the `filterState` and the `filterReducer` doesn't know anything about the `todoState`.

 The `filterReducer` and `todoReducer` can use the JavaScript ES6 default parameter to define their initial state.